Altar Call – Opelika-Auburn News

 October 19, 2008

-Stay in the middle of the road and change will run over you
+Stay in the middle of the road and change will run

 Change is the theme of this year’s presidential election.
 Both candidates promise to change things.
 Change appeals to everybody because most of us are sick of the way things are.
 People want change and the politicians know it.